JohnB's Games

 • Unless you provide accommodation (bunk or lodgings space) for your troops, they go home when they are off duty and are, effectively, part-timers.
 That probably means one person on duty at any particular time, which is enough to raise the alarm and call the watch, but with no chance to call out the whole unit if you are attacked.

 • Unless you have an armoury, troops come with the most basic equipment, and only have the minimum they need to do the job.
-You can buy extra gear for then, at cost (remembering there are five in each unit) which can be a cost-effective solution if item costs come to less than 39gp per person.
+You can buy extra gear for then, at cost (remembering there are five in each unit) which can be a cost-effective solution if the equipment come to less than 39gp per person.
 However, if you want to employ a better, or higher status, guards an armoury (390gp) is the better option.
-Be aware that an armoury will only provide for 10 troopers - so you might find it beneficial to use different techniques for different troop types.
+Be aware that an armoury will only provide for two units of experienced troops, or one unit of elite troops - so you might find it beneficial to use different techniques for different troop types.

 Troop Type & Cost